TicketNetwork: Controversies

 The ability for any seller to list tickets at any time has resulted in litigation.
 In 2009 New Jersey's then-Attorney General Anne Milgram filed a lawsuit against several parties, including TicketNetwork, for allegedly selling and advertising tickets before they were available from the venue.
 The suit was filed by Milgram following reports that primary seller Ticketmaster redirected customers to its TicketsNow website after Bruce Springsteen tickets sold out on Ticketmaster's main website.
 The case was dismissed in August 2010 after Judge Patricia K. Costello ruled that under federal law TicketNetwork was not liable for incorrect information about the availability of tickets because it was not the seller.

 In July 2011 TicketNetwork received a $4.5 million and $1.8 million loan as part of the State of Connecticut's First Five Program, in exchange for hiring at least 200 people over two years time.
 TicketNetwork also received a $250,000 grant for the training of engineers.
 TicketNetwork was removed from this program after its then CEO, Don Vaccaro, was arrested in February 2012 following an incident at a local Academy Awards party in Hartford, Connecticut.
-According to a police report, he had become intoxicated and groped a woman, then when asked to leave by security for the event, made threats to and shouted racial slurs at the bouncer.
-Shortly after the incident, Vaccaro announced he would be taking an indefinite leave from the company to seek treatment for alcohol abuse.
-On May 29, 2012, Hartford Superior Court Judge, Jane Alexander, agreed that the charges could be dismissed if Vaccaro completed a two-year accelerated rehabilitation program, a form of probation, imposing conditions such as treatment for substance abuse and abstention from alcohol.
+Vaccaro took a leave of absence from the company and saw the charges eventually dismissed after completing an accelerated rehabilitation program.

 In July 2019, TicketNetwork (along with Ticket Galaxy) reached a $1.55M settlement to resolve a lawsuit with the Attorney General of New York for "misleading tens of thousands of customers into purchasing speculative tickets for concerts and other live events".
 The lawsuit was prompted by a WNBC investigation in October 2018 into issues with sales of Broadway tickets.

+In November 2023, TicketNetwork reached a settlement agreement with Canada's Competition Bureau, agreeing to pay $825,000 and make changes to its advertising practices regarding ticket prices to bring them in line with changes to the laws in that country.